 The Hisense H8G is a very good TV for most uses.
 It's great for watching movies in dark rooms thanks to its excellent contrast ratio and full-array local dimming feature.
-The HDR experience is a bit limiting as this TV can't get bright enough to bring out highlights.
+The HDR experience is a bit limiting as it can't get quite bright enough to bring out some highlights.
 However, it has a good response time and very low input lag for gaming, and it's a good choice for watching TV shows or sports.
 It can get bright enough to combat glare, but you quickly lose image accuracy when viewing from the side.

 The Hisense H8G is great for watching movies.
 It's able to display deep blacks and it has a full-array local dimming feature that further deepens any blacks.
 Also, 1080p content is upscaled almost as good as native 4k content.
 Sadly, the TV has some uniformity issues as there's a bit of dirty screen effect in the center, which is noticeable during panning shots.

 Good for TV shows.
 The Hisense H8G gets bright enough to combat glare, it has decent reflection handling, and it has okay built-in speakers.
 Unfortunately, it doesn't have wide viewing angles, so you lose image accuracy if you walk around while watching your favorite show.
 On the upside, the built-in Google Play Store has a massive selection of apps available, so you can likely find what you need.